-Diabetes also damages the nerve that helps your stomach empty and move food smoothly through your digestive tract.
+Diabetes also damages the nerve that helps the stomach empty and move food smoothly through the digestive tract.

-When your stomach can’t empty quickly enough, a condition called gastroparesis, you may deal with unpleasant abdominal problems like diarrhoea, constipation, or incontinence.
+When the stomach can’t empty quickly enough, a condition called gastroparesis, we may deal with unpleasant abdominal problems like diarrhoea, constipation, or incontinence.

 Many people also have problems eating or swallowing.
-Gastroparesis also can make it harder to control your diabetes.
+Gastroparesis also can make it harder to control our diabetes.

-High blood sugar and high blood pressure both can damage the sensitive structures in your eyes and threaten your vision.
+High blood sugar and high blood pressure both can damage the sensitive structures in the eyes and threaten our vision.
 Diabetic retinopathy – caused by damage to the blood vessels in the eye – is the biggest cause of blindness in adults.

-Blurred vision, spots, lines, or flashing lights are signs that it’s time to see your eye doctor.
-Get your eyes checked now before your vision has a chance to deteriorate.
+Blurred vision, spots, lines, or flashing lights are signs that it’s time to see an eye doctor.
+We should get our eyes checked now before our vision has a chance to deteriorate.

 Losing unwanted pounds is always a good idea to manage type 2 diabetes.
-But if you’re losing weight quickly, without trying, or without doing anything different, it may be a sign that your blood sugar is too high.
+But if we are losing weight quickly, without trying, or without doing anything different, it may be a sign that our blood sugar is too high.

-When your glucose is high, it gets flushed out of the body in urine, taking the calories and fluids you consume with it.
+When your glucose is high, it gets flushed out of the body in urine, taking the calories and fluids we consume with it.

 Frequent or recurring infections are sometimes a sign of high blood sugar.
-You might experience gum disease, urinary tract infections, bacterial or fungal infections of the skin, or, if you’re a woman, yeast infections.
+We might experience gum disease, urinary tract infections, bacterial or fungal infections of the skin, and women may also expereince yeast infections.